-- Around the 19th/20th October, Niue celebrates Constitution Day which is a two-day (sometimes three) public holiday.
+- Around the 19th/20th of October, Niue celebrates Constitution Day which is a two-day (sometimes three) public holiday.
 Between the 26th and the 28th of October, Niue also celebrates Peniamina Gospel Day which is a one-day public holiday.
-If your trip falls during those days, plan a self-driven tour and a meal in your hotel as most businesses will be closed
+If your trip falls during those days, plan a self-driven tour and a meal at the resort as most businesses will be closed

 - The UV levels are back at their maximum in Niue in October, so be sunscreen-ready at all times!

 - The whale swimming season is coming to an end in October so travel early in the month if that’s on your bucket list

 - The weather can change quickly in October, so pack a rain jacket or have a compact umbrella ready in case of showers

 - Whatever the season, look out for rough sea warnings issued by the Niue Met Service and National Disaster Management Office via radio or their Facebook Pages; these are usually days to avoid swimming.